15 Surprising Ways Supermodels Were Discovered

 Rosie Huntington-Whiteley

-Rosie Huntington-Whiteley initially had dreams of becoming a fashion designer, but fell into modeling after she was constantly surrounded by the fashion world.
-"I've wanted to design ever since I can remember and I fell into modeling through wanting to design," she told Telegraph.
+Rosie Huntington-Whiteley initially had dreams of becoming a fashion designer but fell into modeling after she was constantly surrounded by the fashion world.
+"I've wanted to design ever since I can remember, and I fell into modeling through wanting to design," she told the Telegraph.

 Photo: